 Historically, Black Point was primarily envisioned as a seasonal community.
 However, in recent decades there has been a growing shift towards year-round living.
 The community survey conducted in the fall of 2022 indicated that about half of the nearly 400 survey respondents were year-round residents.
 This is compared to the 1984 survey where 31% of the respondents were year-round residents.
 As Black Point's year-round population continues to grow, there may be increasing demand for services and facilities that support year-round use.
 The clubhouse is heated and recent efforts to provide additional insulation and temperature controls have been made.
-Additional investment may be necessary to support all-season programming and must be considered and balanced as part of the comprehensive needs and priorities of the community.
-Over
+Additional investment may be considered to support all-season programming and should be measured and balanced as part of the comprehensive needs and priorities of the community.
+Over the next ten years, Black Point will need to continue to balance the needs of its growing year-round population while still maintaining its accessibility for seasonal residents.